 warned the city of the enemy’s approach

-and was cut off by an arrow through the throat
+and was cut off by an arrow through the

 the herald died at peace